pixelbutterfly/stash_vertex_normals/README.md

 ## Warning
 After you stash normals, be careful with of how you edit your mesh.
 Operations that would result in a split in the UVs will also create a hard split in the vertex colors that will result a sharp edge when converted back to normals.
 For this reason, you should merge verts with "mergeUVs" enabled.
 If you're planning on doing a lot of editing between stashing your normals and restoring them, working with the stored normal attribute visualized as color is suggested.

+## Special Thanks
-Special thanks to Philipp Seifried who's [convert normals to vertex color](https://github.com/Philipp-Seifried/Blender-Normals-To-Vertex-Color) was an inspiration for this tool.
+Thank you to Philipp Seifried who's [convert normals to vertex color](https://github.com/Philipp-Seifried/Blender-Normals-To-Vertex-Color) was an inspiration for this tool.

 ## Installation
 ## (3.0 to 4.1)